788009/termux-sandbox/ubuntu/README.md

 ```

 It is recommended to save the above commands as a script, allowing you to start the desktop with a single command.

-> [!NOTE]
->
-> - `-ac` flag: Disables X11 access control, ensuring processes within the isolated environment can connect to the host's display service.
-> - `-b|--bind` mode: Required to access the `.X11-unix` socket outside the sandbox.
-> - Mounting `.X11-unix`: X11 relies on Unix Domain Sockets for communication.
-By mounting this directory, Xfce4 inside the sandbox can communicate with Termux:X11 via the host's socket file.

-> [!TIP]
->
-> **About GPU Acceleration**
->
-> Starting the Xfce4 desktop using the method above will utilize `llvmpipe`, meaning the CPU handles all rendering computations.
-While it is **possible** to access the device's GPU within the sandbox, the implementation details vary significantly across different hardware brands.
-As such, these steps are not covered in detail here; please feel free to experiment if needed.

 ## Implementation Overview